rayzh0v0/myConfig/README.md

 # myConfig
-A repo for my config files.
+This is a repo for my config files.